shinshin86/noreman/README.md

 ## Development

-We use [@swc-node/register](https://www.npmjs.com/package/@swc-node/register) to run everything in development with ts.
+We use [@swc-node/register](https://www.npmjs.com/package/@swc-node/register) to run everything in development with `.ts`.

 Executes all commands defined in Procfile and displays output.

-The RPC server used by noreman is also started in the background.
-It is possible to communicate instructions to noreman by hitting commands from another terminal.

 ```sh
 yarn dev start
 ```

+When use `start` command then RPC server used by noreman is also started in the background.
+It is possible to communicate instructions to noreman by hitting `run <command>` commands from another terminal.

 Checks the current process status.
 Running processes are marked with `*`.

 ```sh